 Once a new command-line option has been added with AddOption, the option value may be accessed using GetOption or env.GetOption().
-The value may also be set, using SetOption or env.SetOption(), if conditions in a SConscript require overriding any default value.
-Note, however, that a value specified on the command line will always override a value set by any SConscript file.
+SetOption is not currently supported for options added with AddOption.

 Any specified help= strings for the new option(s) will be displayed by the -H or -h options (the latter only if no other help text is specified in the SConscript files).
 The help text for the local options specified by AddOption will appear below the SCons options themselves, under a separate Local Options heading.
 The options will appear in the help text in the order in which the AddOption calls occur.